NateEag/.emacs.d/readme.rst

 Like all art forms, programming has technique.

 Despite the grumbling from the graphical language crowd, most programming comes down to entering, reading, and changing plain text in files.

 Thus, a programmer should manipulate text fluidly and effortlessly, the way a pianist plays arpeggios and scales.
+A musician's technique is the mechanics of how he makes the instrument produce sound; a programmer's technique is the mechanics of how he gives the computer instructions.

-Changing editors for each language, therefore, is a horrible burden.
+Changing editors for each language complicates technique.
 Eclipse for Java, PyCharm for Python, Sublime for JavaScript...
-The act of editing a program in any one of these is different.
-Rather, the editor should change for each language, so that the fundamental acts of programming remain unchanged.
+The technique of editing a program in each of these environments is different, and over a lifetime adds cognitive burden.

+Instead of changing editors for each language, a programmer's editor should adapt itself to each language, so that the technique of programming remains unchanged.

 For that purpose, Emacs reigns supreme.